commercelayer/mfe-checkout/README.md

 #### Out-of-stock items

 If one of the items in the order is out of stock customers will get an error message and won't be able to place the order.
-If the order has the attribute `cart_url` set, the error message will contain a link to them go back and edit the shopping cart.
+If the order has the attribute `cart_url` set, the error message will contain a link to let them go back and edit the shopping cart.

 #### Digital products